Parliament Square: Original layout

 Parliament Square was laid out in 1868 in order to open up the space around the Palace of Westminster and improve traffic flow, and featured London's first traffic signals.
 A substantial amount of property had to be cleared from the site.
 The architect responsible was Sir Charles Barry.
 Its original features included the Buxton Memorial Fountain, which was removed in 1949 and placed in its present position in nearby Victoria Tower Gardens in 1957.
-In 1950 the square was redesigned by George Grey Wornum.
-The central garden of the square was transferred from the Parliamentary Estate to the control of the Greater London Authority by the Greater London Authority Act 1999.
-It has responsibility to light, cleanse, water, pave, and repair the garden, and has powers to make bylaws for the garden.